Skip to content

 Buying single-use products in bulk or on sale helps, but investing in reusable products, despite the initial financial outlay, will save you in the long-term.

-For example, a single use tampon can cost around 50c, whereas a menstrual cup (about $40) costs 9c per use, opens in a new tab over its lifespan.
-A single-use pad costs 40c per use, compared to period underwear (about $24) or 13c per use, opens in a new tab over its lifetime.
+For example, a single use tampon can cost around 50c, whereas a menstrual cup (about $40) costs 9c per use over its lifespan.
+A single-use pad costs 40c per use, compared to period underwear (about $24) or 13c per use over its lifetime.

 Please note: The tips throughout this article serve as broad information and should not replace any advice you have been given by your medical practitioner.